 Not all open-source software licenses are alike.
 Some are intentionally hostile for commercial use.
 Choose wisely.

-Open-source software is a wonderful thing.
+Open-source software is a beautiful thing.
 This community has given us a gift pack animal that everyone from individual hackers to the largest companies in the world can ride.
 However, not all software licenses are alike.
-In particular, some of the most famous open-source software comes with legal obligations that can be hazardous for startups.
-So if you are doing a startup, resist the temptation to immediately grab your favorite software and start hacking.
-Instead first take a bit of time to look that gift pack animal in the mouth.
+In particular, some of the most popular open-source software comes with legal obligations that can be hazardous for startups.
+So if you are doing a startup, resist the temptation to grab your favorite software immediately and start hacking.
+Instead, first, take a bit of time to look that gift pack animal in the mouth.

 What’s Gnu?
-Back in the 1980s, Richard Stallman, who wrote the original and very influential Gnu OS open software license, had a deeply held opinion that in order to create an open software sharing community, it was necessary to “poison the well” for many commercial uses.
+Back in the 1980s, Richard Stallman, who wrote the original and hugely influential Gnu OS open software license, had a deeply held opinion that to create an open software sharing community, it was necessary to “poison the well” for many commercial uses.
 This underlying hostility towards commercial applications is very evident in “The GNU manifesto”.

-These “poison the well for commercial use” Gnu concepts in-turn influenced the GPL (General Public License), which Linux and MySQL use; along with a number of other popular open-source licenses.
+These “poison the well for commercial use” Gnu concepts in-turn influenced the GPL (General Public License), which Linux and MySQL use, along with many other popular open-source licenses.
 Some of these open source license terms can negatively impact your ability to patent your software, as well as your other attempts to make your business profitable.

 This problem scares investors.
 Sophisticated investors now frequently include open source software questions as part of their routine, pre-funding, due diligence process.
 So yes, to avoid starving, this stuff matters.

 Enter BSD: Not all software licenses have these problems.
 In the 1990’s other software experts decided that an open software sharing community could develop without also poisoning the well for commercial uses.
 They developed the Berkeley Software Distribution (BSD) license (initially for their Unix-like operating system).
 The BSD license encourages sharing but does not usually limit commercial use or patents.